hjm2217/ZI-HGT/Simulations/README.md

 These files (along with the accompanying submission scripts _SPARSim_OSCC_2.sh_ and _SPARSim_OSCC_2_Bigger_Phi_only.sh_) generate the simulated scRNAseq data used in constructing the simulated
 ST data for the comparison of the ZI-HGT + CARD vs. CARD alone on different ST datasets with different sparsity levels for OSCC Sample 2 (Figure 3).
 The simulated scRNAseq datasets may be found in the _scRNAseq_sim_data/_ subdirectory on [OSF](https://osf.io/kygsx/), though not on GitHub as they are too large.
 You'll need to run both files to generate all of the necessary simulated scRNAseq data.
+Exact specifications of the jobs we ran can be found in the files.

 ### Split_SPARSim_OSCC_scRNAseq.R and Split_SPARSim_OSCC_scRNAseq_Bigger_Phi_only.R

 These files (along with the accompanying submission scripts _Split_SPARSim_OSCC_scRNAseq.sh_ and _Split_SPARSim_OSCC_scRNAseq_Bigger_Phi_only.sh_) split the aforementioned simulated scRNAseq data into two parts.
 The first split of the data is used to generate the simulated ST data, the second split is used as the cell-type deconvolution reference dataset.
 The split simulated scRNAseq datasets may be found in the _scRNAseq_sim_data/_ subdirectory on [OSF](https://osf.io/kygsx/), though not on GitHub as they are too large.
 You'll need to run both files to split all of simulated scRNAseq data.
+Exact specifications of the jobs we ran can be found in the files.

 # Simulating the ST data